 While the Seawater Barrier system was an overall success, saving many wells, it trapped a plume of brackish groundwater inland from the barrier injection wells.
-This 600,000-acre-foot (20-billion-gallon) plume still exists today, rendering groundwater pumping unfeasible in certain West Coast Basin areas.
+This 14-square-mile plume still exists today, rendering groundwater pumping unfeasible in certain West Coast Basin areas.

 TRIED AND TESTED

-WRD, working in partnership with seven regional stakeholders that pump groundwater or distribute drinking water within the basin will take the best practices and expertise from the Goldsworthy Desalter project and apply them to the future Regional Brackish Water Reclamation Program.
+WRD, working in partnership with regional stakeholders will take the best practices and expertise from the Goldsworthy Desalter and apply them to the future Torrance Groundwater Expansion Project.